2019 Annual Reporting Measures

 CAEP Standard 5.4: Student loan default rates and other consumer information (initial and advanced levels)

 Certification seeking candidates at both the initial teacher level and advanced levels who finished a program and received a student loan are shown in the linked table below.
-As shown in the most recent completion year (2016-2017), no one has defaulted on their student loan at the time of this report's generation.
 These data are fluid across all completion years, and may change on future annual reports.